Science, Technology, Engineering and Mathematics (STEM)

 Students in Years 7, 8 and 9 are placed in non-streamed classes (those selected for AEP follow a different stream) where they are offered a generalised course designed to give them an overview of the major scientific disciplines and a solid foundation in scientific problem solving methods and scientific communication.
 In Year 10 students are streamed into pathways leading to particular combinations of upper school subjects.

 Year 11 and 12 ATAR courses are on offer include Biology, Chemistry, Human Biology and Physics, and Integrated Science is offered as a non ATAR course.
 To find out more about the programs click here.

 Science is also offered in our Academic Excellence Program.

-Students across all years are immersed in the technology process, and undertake design projects which are either information or materials based across the four subject contexts.
-Students are encouraged to be enterprising by using innovative strategies and to pursue and realise them by developing organisational, operational and manipulative skills.
+This dynamic learning area comprises Design and Technologies and Digital Technologies.
+Students across all years are immersed in the technology process, and undertake design projects, which are either information or materials based, and are encouraged to be enterprising by using innovative strategies and develop their organisational, operational and manipulative skills.